flashwing-04/showtime-website-project-archive/content/ws20/master/m4-gefahr-erkannt-gefahr-gebannt/process.md

 We split our team into two groups: developers and artists.
 While Marvin and Konrad took the real life examples and replicated the machines in blender, Julian and Adrian overtook the implementation of the necessary VR interactions and injury types.

-With all the VR headsets being at hands of the developers and working in a completely remote setting, iterative development skills where especially important for optimizing the 3D objects.
+With all the VR headsets being at hands of the developers and working in a completely remote setting, iterative development skills were especially important for optimizing the 3D objects.
 After being modeled, numerous versions of the selected machines had to be tested in VR and improved according to feedback.

 {{<image src="gitlab_issue_board.png" alt="gitlab issue board" caption="Splitting tasks using an issue board">}}
 {{</section>}}

 {{<section title="User Testing">}}
 A big step in our development process was the chance to let potential users test our prototype.
-Therefore we went to the AVT workshop and, following the current safety and hygiene rules, let the trainees give our demo a go.
+Therefore, we went to the AVT workshop and, following the current safety and hygiene rules, let the trainees give our demo a go.

-First we introduced our project to the group with a brief description of our goal.
+First, we introduced our project to the group with a brief description of our goal.
 Afterwards we started with individual testing sessions, with a total of eight users playing and being interviewed for approx. 30 to 50 minutes per person.
-Our testers had the chance to explore the wokrshop area freely, while being given minor tasks, e.g. cropping metal sheets with the guillotine shear.
+Our testers had the chance to explore the workshop area freely, while being given minor tasks, e.g. cropping metal sheets with the guillotine shear.
 Then we asked them individually to reflect on their usage of the VR application.

 {{<image src="live_testing_01.png" alt="trainee testing prototype" caption="AVT trainee live testing">}}

-In the end we interviewed the whole group about their experiences, their suggestions - as to what we could do better or different - including their opinion about the significance of our work.
+In the end, we interviewed the whole group about their experiences, their suggestions - as to what we could do better or different - including their opinion about the significance of our work.

-The whole evaluation can be found at: [Fragebogen fuer Teilnehmer:innen AVT Sicherheitstraining](https://docs.google.com/forms/d/1gnjrtsyARNbkLJHYSICJ80UzCxNmNO6PWl2e_vBSvt0/edit#responses) ("1" meaning total disagreemnet and "6" total agreement).
+The whole evaluation can be found at: [Fragebogen fuer Teilnehmer:innen AVT Sicherheitstraining](https://docs.google.com/forms/d/1gnjrtsyARNbkLJHYSICJ80UzCxNmNO6PWl2e_vBSvt0/edit#responses) ("1" meaning total disagreement and "6" total agreement).

 {{<image src="miro_board_test_feedback.jpg" alt="structured test feedback" caption="User feedback grouped in Miro board">}}
 {{<image src="testing_results_more_training_in_vr.png" alt="evaluation of user feedback" caption="Example of user feedback evaluation">}}